PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-16 16:37:56
+Last updated: 2024-04-16 16:38:32
-Random Quote: I don't take nothin' a drug addict says personally.
-'Cause I don't believe nothin' a drug addict say. - Fezco
+Random Quote: I am not a rich person.
+I am a poor person with money. - Pablo Escobar